kckarnige/improved-ui/readme.md

 *I made this, first out of boredom, but now I genuinely want to make a good theme :D*

-**Custom Server Logos is only compatible with Powercord natively, [go to the readme for plugin versions](https://github.com/kckarnige/custom-server-logos/#--1)**

 [Credit to these amazing people!](https://github.com/kckarnige/improved-dc-ui/blob/master/CREDITS.md)

 <h1></h1>